 The next festival takes place from 22 May – 1 June 2019 and the theme is Other People.

 “I believe that an arts rich education can help children better deal with the social and cultural challenges we face in this rapidly changing world.
 The DreamBIG Children’s Festival offers an inspiring array of productions, workshops and curated events to excite, encourage, challenge, stimulate and motivate the children of South Australia” – Susannah Sweeney, Creative Producer, DreamBIG Children’s Festival

 DreamBIG Children’s Festival is proud to celebrate Adelaide’s designation as a UNESCO City of Music!

-Adelaide is a UNESCO City of Music, joining 115 other cities as part of UNESCO’s Creative Cities Network.
+Adelaide is part of UNESCO’s Creative Cities Network.

 We would like to take this opportunity to acknowledge this is the traditional land of the Kaurna people and that we respect their spiritual relationship with their country.
 We also acknowledge the Kaurna people as the custodians of the Adelaide region and that their cultural and heritage beliefs are still as important to the living Kaurna people today.
 The Kaurna people are the Traditional owners of the land on which the Adelaide Festival Centre is located.